sean-mcclure/kestrel/README.md

 # Kestrel
-## Twitter Alternative Project
+## Twitter Alternative

-### Details Coming Soon...

-We need something different.
-Technology behind Twitter isn't particularly innovative.
-It comes down to paying for scalabiity, should have become a (welcomed) problem.

-### Problems with Twitter
+### Why a Twitter Alternative?

+There are various reasons one might choose a platform other than Twitter for microblogging and social networking;
-- misinformation
+- too many advertisements;
+- concerns over freedom of speech;
-- nonlocality
+- not local enough;
 - etc.

+### Why Open Source the Application?

+### Scalability?

+### Content Moderation
+Content moderation on Kestrel goes as far as automated nudity filtering.